Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 After your 1/2 day exploring Pula, take a scenic three-hour road trip to get to your accommodations near Plitvice Lakes National Park before sunset.
 Arriving before sunset allows you the comfort of not having to drive at night and also gives you plenty of time to rest before your early wake-up time for tomorrow’s activities.

 Most accommodations near Plitvice Lakes National Park will be simple in what they offer.
-Since we were only spending one night and arriving in the evening, we chose the most budget accommodations through Airbnb.
-We stayed here, and it was perfect for what we needed…a comfortable bed.
+Since we were only spending one night and arriving in the evening, we chose the most budget accommodations through VRBO.
+Check out these cute VRBO rentals near Plitvice.

 Or, you can compare other hotels near Plitvice here.

 Wear comfortable shoes for your day out hiking and exploring the 16 cascading lakes and over 90 waterfalls.
-The lakes are famous for its ever-changing kaleidoscope of colors ranging from turquoise to azure to grey.
-The colors appearance is based on the number of minerals and organisms in the water and the placement of the sun.
+The lakes are famous for their ever-changing kaleidoscope of colors ranging from turquoise to azure to grey.
+The color is based on the number of minerals and organisms in the water and the placement of the sun.

 Afterward, you can check out another art installation, the Greeting to the Sun, that comes to life after the sun goes down.
 Designed by Nikola Basic, the same artist who did the Sea Organ, the sun salutation is made out of 300 photo-sensitive glass plates that absorb energy from the sun.
 When the sun sets, the lights illuminate and create a dazzling light show.

 Since your time is limited in Zadar, it’s best to stay in Old Town or within proximity to the Old Town.
-We chose to stay in this cute little apartment right outside of the entrance to the Old Town because the apartment had free parking, and it was affordable.
+Check out these cute VRBO rentals in Zadar.

 Or, you can compare other hotels in Zadar here.

-Wake up early to make the hour drive to visit Croatia’s other famous waterfall, Skradinski Buk, at Krka National Park.
+Wake up early to make the hour-long drive to visit Croatia’s other famous waterfall, Skradinski Buk, at Krka National Park.
 Often, visitors will question which one to visit, Krka or Plitvice.
 We think they both warrant a visit and are spectacular for different reasons.
-One of the main reasons people love Krka Waterfalls is that unlike Plitvice, you can swim in the water!
+One of the main reasons people love Krka Waterfalls is that, unlike Plitvice, you can swim in the water!

 *Check the first 7 day Croatia itinerary to see our recommended places for where to stay in Split.

-From here, you can use the first 7 day itinerary, which includes Split to plan your time there.
+From here, you can use the first 7 day Croatia itinerary, which includes Split, to plan your time there.
 If you’re low on time, park yourself on the Riva or within the Old Town and enjoy an espresso while savoring your last hours in Croatia.

 CROATIA TRAVEL GUIDE